 The fair value of the investments in securities quoted on the Cyprus Stock Exchange is disclosed in note 18.
 The fair value of investment property is disclosed in note 13.
 The fair values of the other monetary assets and liabilities are approximately the same as their book values.

 37 Events after the reporting period

-There were no material events after the reporting period, which affect the financial statements as at 31 December 2013, other than those matters disclosed in note 35 under the operating risk section.
+There were no material events after the reporting period, which affect the financial statements as at 31 December 2014.